 1. Liposuction and Lipectomy

-- Surgery, and in particular liposuction, may be a treatment option for some to reduce the abnormal fat deposits caused by lipedema.
-It is usually performed in multiple sessions.
-Following liposuction women will typically benefit from compression therapy and MLD, and should strive to maintain an active lifestyle and manage their weight to help delay the return of the condition.
+- Surgery, and in particular liposuction, may be a treatment option for some to reduce the abnormal fat deposits caused by lipedema, in patients who do not have generalized obesity.
+Liposuction is usually performed in multiple sessions.
+Following liposuction, patients will typically benefit from compression therapy and MLD, and should strive to maintain an active lifestyle and continue to manage their weight to prevent the return of the condition.
 Reports suggest that for as many as 65% of patients, liposuction can decrease the need for ongoing conservative management (ref 6).
 Likewise, lymphedema liposuction has been shown to be remarkably effective at reducing the adipose tissue buildup that dominates advanced (stage 3) cases of lymphedema, and with appropriate ongoing management, disease re-progression can be prevented.

 - Surgery appears to also reduce the tendency to bruise, and the symptoms of pain with pressure in lipedema patients (ref 7).

 - Surgery can improve patient mobility by removing fat deposits that are physically impairing mobility.

 - Surgery is NOT a cure, and will not prevent further fat deposition.
-Many patients will revert to their original condition within a few years.
+Many patients will revert to their original condition within a few years, particularly with generalized weight gain.
 Conservative measures described above should be followed to help delay its return.

-- Surgery cannot alleviate the lymphedema component, if present.
-Lymphedema resulting from lymphatic damage that was present before the operation, will remain afterwards.
+- Surgery cannot alleviate the lymphedema component.
+If lymphedema resulting from lymphatic damage was present before the operation, it will remain afterwards.

-- Surgery can have complications, and you may not qualify to have it covered by health insurance.
-You should discuss this option with your family physician, including the potential complications, and your insurance eligibility.
-It is important to note that complications exist, and this may include the possibility of damaging the lymphatic system and developing secondary lymphedema (ref 8).
+- Surgery can have complications, and you may not qualify to have these surgical procedures covered by health insurance.
+You should discuss this option with your family physician and plastic surgeon, including the potential complications, as well as determine your insurance eligibility if you have private health insurance coverage.
+It is important to note that risk of surgical complications always exist, which could include the possibility of damaging the lymphatic system and even potentially developing secondary lymphedema (ref 8).

 III) SUMMARY OF LIPEDEMA TREATMENT OPTIONS

 How NOT to treat lipedema

 Diuretics and laxatives are entirely ineffective against lipedema, as is weight loss in patients with otherwise healthy levels of body fat.